 We all know what is a QR Code.
 But did you know that there are two types of QR Codes?
 They’re called static and dynamic.

 A static QR Code is the most basic form of a QR Code.
 It stores alphanumeric characters (or target content) in the code itself.
-Just like how a barcode has numeric data stored in the code itself.
+Like how a barcode has numeric data stored in the code itself.

 Say you are a marketer and you want to redirect your consumers to a website using a QR Code.
 If the data encoded in the QR Code is the website address then the QR Code is a static QR Code.
 Once created, you cannot change the data.
 If you want to redirect to a new website, you will need to create a new static QR Code.
 Sounds expensive, doesn’t it?